sean-kintone/shepherd-react-tutorial/docs/workshop-steps.md

 Let's create a **ShepherdJS Onboarding** Kintone App!
 This will keep track of two metrics for visitors to our site:

-1) Did Users complete the task?
+1. Did users complete the task?
-2) Did Users finish our onboarding?
+1. Did users finished our onboarding?

 Here are the required fields & their configurations for our workshop: